Donkeys on Salt Cay

-Donkeys on Salt Cay Wild donkeys on Salt Cay.
+Wild donkeys on Salt Cay.

 Nothing found.
 Try changing your search terms.

-Etiquette & Tipping in the Turks & Caicos
+Etiquette & Tipping in Turks & Caicos

 Beachfront and clear ocean water at Cockburn Town

-General greetings are a handshake as in the US or UK.
-Hugs or kisses or not normal (unless between relatives or close friends).
+A general greeting in the Turks and Caicos is a handshake, as in the US or the UK.
+Hugs or kisses are not normal (unless between relatives or close friends).

 There is generally a high level of respect for seniority and elders.